artrrustemi/task-app/README.md

 You can update the task by sending a PUT request to the URL "http://127.0.0.1:8000/api/tasks/{id}" using Postman, where {id} is the ID of the task you want to update.

-In the request body, you would include the updated task information such as name, description, position_id, priority_id and finished_at.
+In the request body, you would include the updated task information such as name, description, position, priority_id and finished_at.

 For example:
 {
 "name":"task1",
 "description":"test",
-"position_id":"3",
+"position":"3",
 "priority_id":"1",
 "finished_at":"2023-01-19 09:19:18"
 }

 The same goes for subtasks, you can use the "created_at" field to store the start time of the subtask and the "finished_at" field to store the end time of the subtask.

-You can update the subtask by sending a PUT request to the URL "http://127.0.0.1:8000/api/tasks/subtasks/{id}" using Postman, where {id} is the ID of the subtask you want to update.
+You can update the subtask by sending a PUT request to the URL "http://127.0.0.1:8000/api/tasks/subtask/{id}" using Postman, where {id} is the ID of the subtask you want to update.

-In the request body, you would include the updated subtask information such as name, description, position_id, task_id and finished_at.
+In the request body, you would include the updated subtask information such as name, description, position, task_id and finished_at.

 For example:
 {
 "name":"subtask1",
 "description":"test",
-"position_id":"3",
+"position":"3",
 "task_id":"1",
 "finished_at":"2023-01-19 09:19:18"
 }